Download our flyer

 To address this challenge, the PERFECOAT project will develop and validate a new generation of industrial wood and decorative coatings with significantly more than 25% bio-based components.
 The project will address three important markets for coatings, high-volume, UV-curable clear coatings, waterborne trim paints for DIY and waterborne wall paints.
 These coatings will reach, and even surpass, the current quality and sustainability standards.

 When successful, the PERFECOAT project will be able to offer bio-based coating ingredients from climate neutral sources and processes.
-This will help encourage the uptake of sustainable coatings, with a positive impact for the environment and helping mitigating climate change.
+This will help encourage the uptake of sustainable coatings, with a positive impact for the environment and help mitigating climate change.

 The overarching objective of the PERFECOAT project is to develop novel sustainable coatings that will ultimately be available to the public.
 Within this, the project will pursue a number of specific objectives.